TIBCOSoftware/mashling/README.md

 	dep ensure -vendor-only
 	make all

 NOTE: Windows users has to install [gnuwin32](https://sourceforge.net/projects/gnuwin32/files/make/) in order to use make command.
+Also make sure to execute above commands in git bash terminal.

 ## Getting Started
 A Mashling microgateway is created using the **Mashling** CLI tool.
 The tool can be used to create a gateway from an existing *mashling.json* or to create a simple base gateway to get you started.
 In this example we will walk you through creating the base/sample gateway.